-English is taught daily at Winsham School, following the National Curriculum programme of study for the basis of our curriculum.
-Each class has an hour of English a day, as well as discrete phonics sessions, guided reading and spelling sessions.
+English is taught following the National Curriculum programme of study.
+We use a ‘Talk for Writing’ approach which allows children to develop vocabulary, and experience a variety of texts throughout the school year.
+Our English lessons include guided reading, spelling and grammar sessions.
 Additional time is given to handwriting, individual reading, and the listening and reading of stories, poems or non-fiction.

-At Winsham school we have a daily phonics lesson in which children are grouped according to their ability rather than their age.
-We use a synthetic phonics scheme, Read Write Inc, which is a systematic and structured programme, resulting in rapid progression through sounds and blending.
+At Winsham school we use a synthetic phonics scheme, Read Write Inc, which is a systematic and structured programme, resulting in rapid progression through sounds and blending.

-At Winsham, we love maths!
-In both classes, there is a daily maths session of usually about an hour.
-We teach maths using a guided group approach which means that every child gets to work closely with an adult every day.
-The sessions are planned with consideration for where the children are in their learning, where they need to go and their ability in a particular topic.
-Staff assess children’s progress daily and use this information to inform the next day’s teaching.
+At Winsham, Maths is taught using a guided group approach which means that every child gets to work closely with an adult each session.
+The sessions are planned with consideration for where the children are in their learning, where they need to go and their ability in a particular area.